Those 'Justice League' end-credits scenes and 6 other major Easter eggs (spoilers!)

 Speed racers

 Thor: Ragnarok got a lot of comic mileage out of the eternal battle between Thor and the Hulk over which of them is the strongest Avenger.
-Over at Marvel’s distinguished competition, the debate has always been: Which is the fastest Justice Leaguer: Superman or The Flash?
+Over at Marvel’s distinguished competition, the debate has always been: Which is the fastest Justice Leaguer: Superman or the Flash?
 The comic book versions of the Man of Steel and the Scarlet Speedster have raced each other multiple times over the decades, with some of the best of those heats collected in a 2005 trade paperback.
 And while the early races ended in a tie, Flash has since pulled ahead in the overall rankings.

-As a longtime comic book fan, Justice League co-writer (and director of the much-discussed re-shoots) Joss Whedon would certainly have been well-versed in the racing rivalry between Superman and the Flash.
+As a longtime comic book fan, Justice League co-writer (and director of the much-discussed reshoots) Joss Whedon would certainly have been well-versed in the racing rivalry between Superman and the Flash.
 The duo eye each other throughout the movie, with Superman (Henry Cavill) clocking the Flash’s speed — much to Barry’s surprise — right after his resurrection.
-And in the climactic fight with Steppenwolf, the two turn a rescue mission into a chance to gauge each other’s respective speed and strength, with the Flash racing a pick-up truck full of innocents to safety, while Superman hoists an entire apartment building.
+And in the climactic fight with Steppenwolf, the two turn a rescue mission into a chance to gauge each other’s respective speed and strength, with the Flash racing a pickup truck full of innocents to safety, while Superman hoists an entire apartment building.

-Those initial bouts pave the way for a mid-credits sequences — clearly penned by Whedon — where the heroes stand side-by-side at the starting line of a head-to-head race.
+Those initial bouts pave the way for a mid-credits sequence — clearly penned by Whedon — where the heroes stand side by side at the starting line of a head-to-head race.
 “I’m curious, too,” Kal-El tells Barry about why he agreed to participate in this private contest.
 The two then discuss the terms of the competition: a good old-fashioned foot race in the direction of the Pacific Ocean.
-If the Flash wins, he gets to trumpet his victory to their shared super friends.
+If the Flash wins, he gets to trumpet his victory to their shared superfriends.
 If Superman wins, Flash has to take the whole team along to confront his greatest nemesis: brunch.
 Sadly, we never learn whether Barry winds up with bragging or brunch rights.
 The sequence cuts to black just as the two start moving at faster-than-light speed.
 If you ask us, the Flash probably crosses the finish line first.
 It just seems like he wants it a little bit — make that a lot — more.

-If you manage to stick it out through the full credit roll you’ll be rewarded with a meaty stinger that points the way toward a potential sequel.
+If you manage to stick it out through the full credit roll, you’ll be rewarded with a meaty stinger that points the way toward a potential sequel.
 The camera moves through a prison and zooms in on the bald head of a convict that is supposed to be Lex Luthor (Jesse Eisenberg).
-But, when the prisoner turns around, it’s definitely not.
+But when the prisoner turns around, it’s definitely not.
 Suddenly we’re following a shadowy figure on a boat heading toward a dock.
 That figure is Slade Wilson (Joe Manganiello), better known as Deathstroke, and he is on his way to rendezvous with the real Luthor, who wants to recruit the assassin into a league of his own.
 That sets up a prospective confrontation between the Justice League and the Luthor-led Legion of Doom.

 The Legion of Doom originated on Hanna-Barbera’s 1970s cartoon series Challenge of the Super Friends, and comprised such supervillains as Gorilla Grodd, Black Manta, Cheetah, Scarecrow, Riddler, Bizarro, Sinestro, and Captain Cold.

 The inclusion of Deathstroke is curious.
-Manganiello had originally been tapped to play the main villain in The Batman while Affleck was still set to write and direct the spinoff.
+Manganiello had originally been tapped to play the main villain in The Batman, while Affleck was still set to write and direct the spinoff.
 Affleck even tweeted out test footage of Manganiello in costume last year.

 — Ben Affleck (@BenAffleck) August 29, 2016